Prograda/Skybolt/README.md

 ## Running
 ### Settings
-Engine settings are stored in a json file, which may be manually edited with a text editor, or edited in Sprocket with the Tools->Settings dialog.
+Engine settings are stored in a json file, which may be manually edited with a text editor, or edited in the SkyboltQtApp with the Tools->Settings dialog.
 An example settings file template is available in this repository under src/SkyboltExamples/ExamplesCommon/ExampleSettings.json.

 The settings file can be loaded by example applications with the --settingsFile commandline option.
 If the option is not specified, a default Settings.json in the Operating System user's home directory will be used.
 On windows, this is located at C:/Users/%USERNAME%/AppData/Local/Skybolt/Settings.json.